Our Vision: To activate Black Kids to use data as a creative superpower

 Associate Professor at Northwestern University

-Director of Analytics and Lecturer of Analytics and AI at Loyola University Chicago
+Director of Analytics and Lecturer of Applied AI and Statistics at Loyola University

 Assistant Professor of Computer & Learning Sciences at Northwestern